You know the ones. They’re always late and always have an excuse. But it’s never their fault. What does Penelope know that Buford does not?

 A frustrated Buford explained to the student sitting beside him why he was late to school…again.

 “Well, I woke up late, and so I couldn’t find any clean socks, so I had to borrow a pair from my brother.
 And I had to get lunch money, but Mom didn’t have any.
 So I had to call Dad who had left for work.
 Dad had to turn around and come home to give me lunch money.
 I couldn’t find my homework.
 By the time I found my homework and found where I put all of my books and then put everything in my book bag, I missed the bus.”

 It’s pretty much the same story he gave the teacher yesterday when she asked, “Buford, why are you late again?”

-Before bed, she put her binder and textbooks in the book bag.
-She knew she needed lunch money, so she asked her parents for it and put it in her coin purse.
-Penelope also decided what she wanted to wear the following morning and placed the items together.
+Penelope knew she needed lunch money, so she asked her parents for it and put it in her coin purse.
+Penelope also decided what she wanted to wear the following morning.
+She placed the items together.